dehe1011/QuantumDNA/docs/guide/guide.rst

   :cite:`Bittner2007`, :cite:`Simserides2014` and :cite:`Mantela2023` using the `qDNA` package.
 This tutorial demonstrates the package's capabilities in generating results that have already been published elsewhere.

+**PRE2024**
+  Reproduces all the figures presented in the reference paper :cite:`Herb2024`.
+  This serves as a comprehensive example of `QuantumDNA`'s visualization and analysis features.

 Getting Started
 ===============

-These tutorials provide hands-on examples designed to guide you through using the `qDNA` package effectively.
+These tutorials provide hands-on examples designed to guide you through using the `QuantumDNA` package effectively.
 To get started:

 1. Navigate to the `tutorials` folder and open the desired `.ipynb` file in Jupyter Notebook or JupyterLab.
 2. Follow the instructions provided in the notebook to run the cells and explore the package's features interactively.